Blockscout home page

 Chain-specific fetchers

-There are more than a dozen of chain-specific data fetchers to account for chain differences including arbitrum, optimism, polygon edge, polygon zkevm, zksync etc.
+There are more than a dozen of chain-specific data fetchers to account for chain differences including arbitrum, optimism, polygon zkevm, zksync etc.

 Temporary fetchers